DerekJeon/MLCoursera/README.md

 # MLCoursera
+This repository stores "Machine Learning" Practice

-Assignments and Practices in ML course
+Assignments and Practices in Coursera ML course
+Code is written as Octave

+* Linear Regression
+* Logistic Regression